nate-yocom/Nfw.Linux.FrameBuffer/README.md

 ## Notes

 - The RawFrameBuffer constructor can optionally be told NOT to probe via ioctl on construction, instead post-construction you must call ```RefreshDeviceInfo()``` before you can render anything.
+- The RawFrameBuffer constructor can also be optionally provided an ```ILogger```, perhaps via IoC, for logging/diagnostics.
 - In the case where your FB device can be mirrored, I suggest writing to the fastest (i.e. /dev/fb0 is often HW accelerated) then mirroring via something like the [raspi2fb](https://github.com/AndrewFromMelbourne/raspi2fb) tool to effectively 'double buffer'.

 ## References
 - https://en.wikipedia.org/wiki/Linux_framebuffer